 AIMA actively monitors and advocates on a variety of initiatives that will affect the operations of our members who manage UCITS funds.
-The EU directive on undertakings for collective investment in transferable securities (UCITS) is the main European framework covering collective investment schemes.
+The undertakings for collective investment in transferable securities (UCITS) Directive is the main EU framework covering collective investment schemes.

-HM Treasury has announced that the current exemption for UCITS funds from the requirements of the Packaged Retail and Insurance-based Investment Products (PRIIPs) Regulation will be extended by five years to 31 December 2026.
+HM Treasury has announced that the current exemption for UCITS funds from the requirements of the onshored PRIIPs Regulation will be extended by five years to 31 December 2026.